University of Technology Sydney: Sports and athletics

 The University of Technology Sydney's sports teams are overseen by UTS Sport.
 The university sponsors 35 sports clubs, which together has over 4,700 members.
 Its sports clubs play in a variety of sports, including Australian rules football, basketball, cricket, hockey, netball, rowing, rugby union, soccer, tennis, volleyball and water polo.

 UTS were the overall champion at the UniSport Nationals on two occasions (2016, 2017), and were awarded the Spirit of the Games Shield (now known as the John White Spirit Trophy) in 1995.
 UTS were the overall champion at the Indigenous Nationals on two occasions (2003, 2019).
 UTS were the overall champion at the Nationals Snow on two occasions (2022, 2023), and were awarded the Spirit of the Mountain Trophy twice, in 2019 and 2023.

 UTS supports over 300 student athletes via the UTS Elite Athlete Program each year.

 Notable people

 Notable alumni

 As of 2024, the University of Technology Sydney has over 280,000 alumni worldwide.
 The UTS Alumni Awards, which is held annually, recognises graduates of the university who have made important contributions in their field.
-The university has been home to numerous Fulbright Scholars, John Monash Scholars, and one Rhodes Scholar.
+The university has been home to numerous Fulbright Scholars, John Monash Scholars, one Rhodes Scholar, and one Schwarzman Scholar.